Skip to main content

 Is Matthias good for a special occasion?

 Yes, with caveats on planning.
-The 2025 Michelin star and Star Wine List #1 ranking give it the credentials, and the Prenzlauer Berg neighbourhood setting makes it feel considered rather than corporate.
-Book early: a freshly starred small restaurant fills fast, and last-minute availability for a specific date is unlikely.
+The 2025 Michelin star and Star Wine List #1 ranking give it the credentials, the Prenzlauer Berg neighbourhood setting makes it feel considered rather than corporate.
+Book early: a freshly starred small restaurant fills fast, last-minute availability for a specific date is unlikely.